 Harry snapped back to attention and focused on Snape.
 The kitchen was quite warm and Harry no longer felt chilled, but Snape looked almost like he was too warm.

 "What?
 Like how he died?
 Voldemort was in the back of his head, and neither of them could touch me," Harry said, noticing Snape's very slight tightening of the lips at the name usage.
 He had been expecting a conversation about his relatives though, not Voldemort.

 "So you are aware that You-Know-Who is not dead," Snape deadpanned, pouring his coffee.
 He seemed to consider Harry for a slight second, and without asking, poured another cup.

 "Yeah," Harry said, rubbing his eyes.
 It had been an edgy night, and now that he was indoors and safe, fatigue was starting to set in.
 "Professor Dumbledore said not to worry so much yet, but I know he'll keep trying to find a way to come back.
 He was trying in the Chamber, last year."

-Snape placed the coffee on the table, and fetched milk from the fridge.
+Snape placed the coffee on the table, and fetched cream from the fridge.